5afe/safe/specs/change_password/01_main.rst

 +++++

 4. User sees error that password is not correct.
+5. [No further steps]

 Postconditions
 ++++++++++++++

-- User is on still on the screen to enter the current password.
+- User is still on the screen to enter the current password.
 - App password is not changed.
 - User can still unlock the app with the old password.
-- User can still confirm transactions the old password.
+- User can still confirm transactions with the old password.

 Password does not meet requirements